stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

     Here, inlining `f` would produce `map (\x -> body) xs`, which is not any better than the original, so GHC does not inline it.

-    The case shown in the example can be generalized to he following rule:
+    The case shown in the example can be generalized to the following rule:
     **GHC only inlines functions that are applied to as many arguments as they have syntactically on the left-hand side (LHS) of function definition.** This makes sense because otherwise lambda-wrapping would